MetroLink (Dublin): Metro West

-Route selection and funding
+Two potential routes for Metro West had been published by the Railway Procurement Agency in January 2007.
+A preferred route was announced in July 2007.
+On 11 November 2008, the RPA chose their preferred route for Metro West, including indicative stops, depot and Park and Ride locations.
+The preferred route for Metro West ran from Tallaght to Metro North at Dardistown, via Clondalkin, Liffey Valley and Blanchardstown.
+The planned route would interchange with (from south to north) the Luas Red Line, Kildare Railway Line, Luas Line F (to Lucan), Maynooth Railway Line and Metro North Line, as well as local bus services.

 Metro West was proposed to serve the northern parts of Finglas via stops at the N2 and Meakstown.
 When developing options for Metro West, the Railway Procurement Agency (RPA) considered routes south of the M50, serving Finglas more directly.
 Ultimately, these routes were not deemed feasible.

-On 11 November 2008, the RPA chose their preferred route for Metro West, including indicative stops, depot and Park and Ride locations.
-The preferred route for Metro West ran from Tallaght to Metro North at Dardistown, via Clondalkin, Liffey Valley and Blanchardstown.
-The planned route would interchange with (from south to north) the Luas Red Line, Kildare Railway Line, Luas Line F (to Lucan), Maynooth Railway Line and Metro North Line, as well as local bus services.

 By 2016, Metro West had been excluded from the National Transport Authority's "Transport Strategy For The Greater Dublin Area 2016-2035".
 As of 2018, Metro West was not due to be considered for government funding until after 2035.